When Duty Calls

 When Duty Calls (卫国先锋) is a 20-episode Singaporean drama produced and telecast on Mediacorp Channel 8 in 2017.
-It is to commemorate 50 years of National Service in Singapore.
-It is sponsored by Ministry of Defence and Ministry of Home Affairs.
-It stars Desmond Tan, Romeo Tan, Pierre Png, Paige Chua and Felicia Chin as the main cast of the series with special appearance by Minister of Defence, Ng Eng Hen.
+It was made to commemorate 50 years of National Service in Singapore.
+It is sponsored by the Ministry of Defence and Ministry of Home Affairs.

+It stars Desmond Tan, Romeo Tan, Pierre Png, Paige Chua, and Felicia Chin as the main cast of the series.